delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### Object compositing

 Objects and arrays allow any compositing of objects.
-That is to say, their values can be other objects and arrays, numbers, strings or functions.
+That is to say, their values can be other objects, arrays, numbers, strings or functions.

 The following example shows a possible RPG character sheet: